broadinstitute/ABC-Enhancer-Gene-Prediction/wdl/README.md

    }

     ```

+For flags like "is_paired_end", for a true value, it must be set in the inputs.json file
 3. Create the `bedgraph.tar.gz` file used in `ABCpipeline.HiCdirTar` by tarring the `/example/input_data/HiC/bedgraph` directory
 4. Download and install docker, we use [Docker Desktop](https://www.docker.com/products/docker-desktop)